opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 Link discovery will be the focus of the next exercise.
 For now, this service lacks support in the P4 program.
 We suggest you deactivate it for the rest of this exercise, to avoid running into issues.
-To deactivate the link discovery service, using the following ONOS CLI command:
+Use the following ONOS CLI command to deactivate the link discovery service.

 ```
 onos> app deactivate lldpprovider
 ```

-To quit out of the ONOS CLI, use `Ctrl-D`.
-This will just end the CLI process and will not stop the ONOS process.
+To exit the ONOS CLI, use `Ctrl-D`.
+This will stop the CLI process but will not affect ONOS itself.

 **Restart ONOS in case of errors**